ACT NOW! Take control of your finances and get up to $1,050.* Book your call today.

 The mechanics of golden handcuffs

-Golden handcuffs are complex and involve different forms of financial incentives and legal clauses.
+These arrangements are complex and involve different forms of financial incentives and legal clauses.

 Vesting periods and deferred incentives

-Clauses that bind: Non-compete and contractual obligations
+Clauses that bind: non-compete and contractual obligations

 Non-compete clauses typically include: